yunkunrao/tendermint.com/content/posts/tendermint-socket-protocol.md

 Another problem with this approach is that it limits you to the language of the blockchain stack (or vice versa).
 In the case of Ethereum which supports a Turing-complete bytecode virtual-machine, it limits you to languages that compile down to that bytecode; today, those are Serpent and Solidity.

-If we could only split a blockchain into two so that a standalone "business logic" application speaks to the rest of the blockchain via a language-agnostic socket protocol, we wouldn't be limited in this way.
-Lo and behold, TMSP is that socket protocol.
-Implementing TMSP is the easiest way to develop a new blockchain app.
-You don't need to fork a whole blockchain stack, and you can program your application in any language.

-The other half of TMSP is the [Tendermint Core](https://github.com/tendermint/tendermint) program (the "consensus engine").
-Tendermint Core speaks to your TMSP application via a socket connection to empower it with the best propoerties of blockchains, including optimal Byzantine fault-tolerant consensus, P2P connectivity, transaction mempool, blockchain storage, and more.
-Of course, you're not limited to Tendermint Core.
-In the future there will likely be alternative consensu engines to choose from.
-You're not locked in to Tendermint Core with TMSP.

-As an added benefit, designing your blockchain app to support TMSP is a great way to make your application more modular and testable.
+In contrast, our approach is to decouple the consensus engine and P2P layer from the details of the application state of the particular blockchain application.

 ### Intro to TMSP

-The Tendermint Socket Protocol (TMSP) and Tendermint Core are a set of tools for building blockchain based databases.
-Blockchains are a system for creating shared multi-master application state.
-The Tendermint Core approach is to decouple the consensus engine and P2P layer from the details of the application state of the particular blockchain.
+[Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via a socket protocol called [TMSP](https://github.com/tendermint/tmsp).

 To draw an analogy, lets talk about a well-known cryptocurrency, Bitcoin.
 Bitcoin creates a cryptocurrency from a blockchain by having each full node maintain a fully audited Unspent Transaction Output (UTXO) database.
 If one wanted to create a Bitcoin like system on top of TMSP, Tendermint Core would be responsible for

 - Sharing blocks and transactions between nodes
 - Establishing a canonical/immutable order of transactions (the blockchain)

-The Applications developer will be responsible for
+The applications developer will be responsible for

 - Maintaining the UTXO database
 - Validating cryptographic signatures of transactions